Follow the instructions below to learn how to add new and manage existing Azure Subscriptions.

 Complete the form.

-If you tick generate automatic password, enter the email address you want this sent to.
+If you tick generate an automatic password, enter the email address you want this sent to.

-If you untick generate automatic password, enter the password for this user.
+If you untick generate an automatic password, enter the password for this user.

 Click create user.

 The new user will now be displayed in the list.

 To subscribe to an individual user, click on the Actions and then click Subscriptions.

 Tick the subscription (s) you wish to assign and click subscribe.
 If multiple subscriptions are available, they will display in the list.

 The user Is now assigned contributor rights to the subscription and can now log in to the Azure portal to create/start/stop new Azure services under the assigned subscription.

 Go to Billing, Microsoft Billing Report, from the left-hand menu.

 The chart displayed at the top of the page summarises the total billing costs for the last five months.